-Palm Beach County SUPPORTS efforts to increase funding and ensure the Sadowski Housing Trust Funds are fully funded for affordable housing projects and not rolled into General Revenue.
+Palm Beach County SUPPORTS efforts to increase funding and ensure the Sadowski Housing Trust Funds are fully funded and appropriated only for affordable housing projects.

 Palm Beach County SUPPORTS an audit of the Belle Glade Housing Authority and all rural housing authorities utilizing USDA funding by the Joint Legislative Auditing Committee.